tkiran27/Harmonic_Bases_and_Degeneracy_Tables/README.md

 and we find its dimension using a Taylor expansion of the Ikeda generating function.
 A degeneracy table simply shows these dimensions for various bidegrees.

-We transfered our code to a Kaggle notebook so that the resulting expressions would be typeset nicely.
+We used a Kaggle notebook so that the resulting expressions would be typeset nicely.
 It also worked out quite well for the degeneracy tables.
 These can take a while to generate, so we linked our code to a database that stores the tables once they are generated: https://www.kaggle.com/datasets/tanvikiran27/degeneracy-tables/data